PxLtommy/Mathematics-Formula-Calculator/README.md

   to solve with the sine rule, and then use cosine, you will need 2 different websites.
 My program has every formula all-in-one.
 And if it doesn't, then the desired formula can be requested using the #Pull-requests tab via github.

+How do I request a feature/module?

+- Features can be requested by creating a [new issue](https://github.com/ThomasAdnum/Maths-All-in-One-Calculator/issues/new) on this github repo, and adding the label 'enchancement'.
+You can then describe what you want added to the program

 How do I download the GUI concept?

 - The GUI is available for download under the 'Releases' tab in the latest version.